iExecBlockchainComputing/katacoda-scenario/ffmpeg/step3.md

   inflating: small.avi
 `

 The result retrieved is a zip file coming from a worker.

 The zip contains all the files created or modified by the worker execution.

+# Don't waste money!
+Be nice and give back your RLC and ETH to the faucet by sweeping your wallet:

+`iexec sweep`{{execute}}

+Thank you!